Meet our team

 Nina was very quick to understand our vision, aims and values and has provided us with input regarding legal matters through Shoosmiths.

-Senior Associate at Shoosmiths
+Partner at Shoosmiths

 Kirsti leads Connect Reading and is an experienced marketing and business development professional.
 She has been instrumental in helping us reach out to potential collaborators and business leaders.